Well, second best day.

 You might be eager now to share everything you know about the apparently shell-less terrestrial gastropod mollusks – aka slugs – but will you still have that enthusiasm five years into the future?

-When you enjoy writing about a topic, it won’t feel like a chore.
+Besides, if you enjoy writing about a topic, it won’t feel like a chore.
 It becomes easier to churn out content after content.
 And when you enjoy a topic, the quality of your content is visibly superior to content you’re simply forced to write about.

-Besides, if you pick a topic you aren’t really passionate in, you might lose interest in blogging altogether, and give up after only a couple of months.
+Plus, if you pick a topic you aren’t really passionate in, you might lose interest in blogging altogether, and give up after only a couple of months.

 - Make sure there’s an audience for it